-CDC SVI Frequently Asked Questions (FAQ)
+CDC/ATSDR SVI Frequently Asked Questions (FAQ)

 A percentile ranking represents the proportion of tracts (or counties) that are equal to or lower than a tract (or county) of interest in terms of social vulnerability.
-For example, a CDC SVI ranking of 0.85 signifies that 85% of tracts (or counties) in the state or nation are less vulnerable than the tract (or county) of interest and that 15% of tracts (or counties) in the state or nation are more vulnerable.
+For example, a CDC/ATSDR SVI ranking of 0.85 signifies that 85% of tracts (or counties) in the state or nation are less vulnerable than the tract (or county) of interest and that 15% of tracts (or counties) in the state or nation are more vulnerable.

 ZIP code areas are postal delivery areas, and their borders are subject to change by the postal service.
 While ZIP code enumeration may change frequently, U.S. Census Bureau ZCTAs are relatively stable representations of ZIP codes for a snapshot of time.
 However, neither ZIP codes nor ZCTAs are based on homogeneous demographics, as are census tracts.
-In addition, Census data used in CDC SVI are readily available at census tract and county levels, not at the ZIP code level.
+In addition, Census data used in the CDC/ATSDR SVI are readily available at census tract and county levels, not at the ZIP code level.
 Persons interested in using ZIP levels may benefit from incorporating HUD USPS ZIP Code Crosswalk Filesexternal icon.